 -

-low prices due to savings on shop fittings
+low prices due to savings on store design

 -

-It's a pretty good shop, although from what I've seen, it hasn't reached the same level of popularity as Lidl, perhaps because Aldi arrived in Spain later than Lidl, in 2002.
-But it's growing rapidly, and you can see that.
+It is a fairly good store, although according to observations it has not yet reached the same level of popularity as Lidl, possibly because Aldi appeared in Spain later than Lidl — in 2002.
+However, it is developing rapidly, and this is clearly noticeable.

 Dia

-Dia is a well-known discount chain in Spain with a long and interesting history of ups and downs.
+Dia in Spain is a very well-known discount chain with a long and interesting history of ups and downs.

 -